13 MIN READ

 So you've come through losing your job.
 You've dealt with the emotional shock, got yourself back on your feet, and forged a plan for moving forward.
 You're bouncing back!

 But, however well prepared and optimistic you now are, you can't control everything.
-It might take longer than you'd like to land your dream job, so stay proactive and think positively , and all that hard work will eventually pay off.
+It might take longer than you'd like to land your dream job, so stay proactive and think positively.
+Even in difficult economic times, new opportunities can arise – especially as organizations take a fresh look at their priorities, working practices, and future plans.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!